 Carry just enough ammo for your journey

-Always carry water when travelling around the wasteland, since it's not called a wasteland for nothing.
+Always carry water when traveling around the wasteland since it's not called a wasteland for nothing.
 Water is heavy, weighing in at around half a pound a bottle.
-Carry more than ten of these and they start to become burdensome, but water is important so it's appropriate to balance the encumbrance with the necessity.
-5 - 10 bottles are a good amount, and it's always possible to find more in the field, especially with so many empty bottles available.
+Carry more than ten of these and they start to become burdensome, but water is important, so it's appropriate to balance the encumbrance with the necessity.
+5-10 bottles is a good amount, and it's always possible to find more in the field, especially with so many empty bottles available.

 Collect and carry all basic drugs

-Collecting all the basics includes: buffout, psycho, jet and, mentats.
+Collecting all the basics includes: buffout, psycho, jet, and mentats.
 The reason to collect them all is for crafting purposes.
 You can combine two, in various combinations, to create new versions.
 Examples include psychojet and bufftats.
 Always carry around all basic and crafted versions for in-the-field crafting and selling, respectively.
-Make sure to keep mentats for creating grape mentats.
+Make sure to keep mentats for creating grape mentats.%in_article_ad_unit29%

 Keep a couple of buffout handy